markjsapp/WhereTheFckShouldWeEat/README.md

 ## Where the Fuck Should We Eat?
 ![video preview](https://gfycat.com/cluelessmeaslyagama-size_restricted.gif)

-For the full gif click [here] (https://gfycat.com/cluelessmeaslyagama).
+For the full gif click [here](https://gfycat.com/cluelessmeaslyagama).

 My first React web app without following a tutorial!
 I hate choosing where to eat when I'm out with people so I made this.
 This build currently pulls local restauraunts from a hard coded array.
 However, I have plans to integrate Yelp's API.
 Checkout the live version that I deployed and hosted using AWS Amplify: https://main.dqyqbfcvetdlh.amplifyapp.com/